-Task 2 Contact your desired host institution
+Task 2 Contact your desired host institution/supervisor

-Applicants must contact institutions that they think will be a good fit for them and their research and confirm that the desired institution is eligible to host a Banting Fellow.
-For those hoping to be hosted at a Canadian institution, please see the Universities Canada website, https://www.univcan.ca/ for a list of Canadian academic institutions and their research areas.
+Applicants must contact institutions/supervisors that they think will be a good fit for them and their research and confirm that the desired institution is eligible to host a Banting postdoctoral researcher.
+For those hoping to be hosted at a Canadian institution, please see the Universities Canada website for a list of Canadian academic institutions and their research areas.